Anna-Roman/Anna-Roman/README.md

 - 👋 Hi, I’m Anna
-- 🌱 I’m currently learning how to code in R and SQL
+- 🌱 I’m currently learning how to code in Python, R and SQL

 <!---